jongearl/jobc-driver/README.md

-# jobc-driver
+# Jobc-driver

-Jobc Driver - README.md
+Jobc(Java Ontology Base Connection) Driver
 LOD, Apache Jena Fuseki, Virtuoso can be used in Java just like JDBC.

 ### Features